guovza/satnegirji.www/README.md

-web-version of Suoma-Sáme-Suoma sátnegirji with PHP and SQLite.
+Web-version of Suoma-Sáme-Suoma sátnegirji with PHP and SQLite.